-- Costs: Even the best cloud solutions shouldn’t get too pricey – even if there are so many possibilities for what they can do.
+- Costs: Even the best cloud storage solutions shouldn’t get too pricey – even if there are so many possibilities for what they can do.
 Typically, providers offer a range of subscription models that differ mainly in terms of storage volume, but also in the range of functions offered.
-Therefore, it is recommended that you consider how much storage space you need in advance, and which features you really need - on the basis of this information you can compare the different cloud storage providers properly.
-In most cases there is also a free basic tariff, which is often already sufficient for private purposes.
+Therefore, it is recommended that you consider how much storage space you need in advance, and which features you really need – based on this information you can compare the different cloud storage providers properly.
+In most cases there is also a free basic tariff.

 - Usability: Usability also plays an important role in cloud storage systems.
 You should be able to upload and download your files intuitively, no matter which device you are working with.
 This also applies to all collaborative working features provided by the service.
 If you want to share files with other users in the cloud, or work on documents together, you should be able to rely on a straightforward interface.
 If sharing in cloud storage is important to you, features such as tracking changes, and cross-device synchronization are especially important.
 The best cloud storage providers feature customized clients and apps with the best possible usability for the various devices.

-- Security: Like any web application, cloud services are at risk to a certain.
-In order to prevent data loss or theft, it is the responsibility of a good provider to protect all files and user data well.
+- Security: Like any web application, cloud services are at risk to a certain degree.
+To prevent data loss or theft, it is the responsibility of a good provider to protect all files and user data well.
 Modern data centers, as well as firewalls and backup services are just as much a part of this as the encryption of the stored data and the data transfer itself.
 If data protection plays an important role for you, considering the server’s location becomes inevitable.
 Do you know where the data is physically stored?
-Otherwise, we cannot guarantee that sensitive information will be handled in compliance with data protection regulations.
+Otherwise, it cannot be guaranteed that sensitive information will be handled in compliance with data protection regulations.

 - Reliability and support: With cloud storage, reliability and good support are even more important than with other online services.
-It is important that you have access to your files at all times and that you are informed in good time about any news, technical problems, and changes.
+It is important that you always have access to your files and that you are informed in good time about any news, technical problems, and changes.
 Round the clock availability (online time) of the service is just as important as reliability – if you have to look around for a new service after half a year because your cloud storage is no longer offered, this can mean extra costs for you.
-The more established a provider is, the more professional the support, which should be available to you with questions and problems around the online storage.
+The more established a provider is, the more professional the support, which should be available to you whenever you have questions and problems surrounding the online storage.

-Online storage comparison - which storage services are available?
+Best online storage comparison: Which storage services are available?

-The perfect cloud storage would have a high level of security, simple and intuitive operation, and low offline times – but which provider ticks all the boxes?
+The perfect cloud storage would have a high level of security, simple and intuitive operation, and low offline times – but which provider checks all the boxes?
 Ideally, you’d also get a large amount of storage space for a low price.
-Depending on the intended use of cloud storage, and the know-how and financial situation of the user, there are various solutions that meet this requirement profile.
+Depending on the intended use of cloud storage, and the know-how and financial situation of the user, there are various solutions that meet these requirements.
 We introduce you to some of the best cloud storage solutions.

-On the 24th of April 2012, the search engine giant Google launched its cloud service – Google Drive.
-At the time, the application extended and replaced the office solution Docs, which was integrated into Drive right from the start.
+On April 24, 2012, the search engine giant Google launched its cloud service – Google Drive.
+At the time, the application expanded and replaced the office solution Docs, which was integrated into Drive right from the start.
 Five years later, at the Google I/O developer conference, the company announced that the storage service had reached 800 million users worldwide.
 To get Drive, you’ll need an active Google Account, which you’ll also need for other Google services such as Gmail or Google Photos – which also connect directly to the cloud through interfaces.
 To get started, you get free access to 15 GB of storage space.
-By taking out paid subscriptions you can increase capacities (100 GB for approx. 2$, 30 TB for approx. 300$ per month, or even unlimited storage in the business tariff).
+By taking out paid subscriptions you can increase capacities (100 GB for approx. $2, 30 TB for approx. $300 per month, or even unlimited storage in the business tariff).